flexera-public/cbi-oi-kubecost-exporter/README.md

 -   `KUBECOST_HOST` - the hostname of the Kubecost instance
 -   `BILL_CONNECT_ID` - the ID of the bill connect to which to upload the data
 -   `SHARD` - the region of your Flexera One account.
-Valid values are NAM or EU.
+Valid values are NAM, EU or AU.
 -   `ORG_ID` - the ID of your Flexera One organization.
 -   `REFRESH_TOKEN` - the refresh token used to obtain an access token for the Flexera One API
 -   `AGGREGATION` - the level of granularity to use when aggregating the cost data.
 Valid values are namespace, controller, or pod.